bgreenwell/cprint/README.md

 ## Basic usage

-Output can be copy and pasted directly into a script or the R
+Output can be copied and pasted directly into an R script or the R
 interpreter:

 ``` r